Searching for the best way to go from Seattle to Vancouver, BC? Here we give you travel options to reach Vancouver if

 - Business – Book seats with extra legroom and complimentary non-alcoholic drinks.
 Your ticket is fully refundable and cancellable at no cost.

-The train fare from Vancouver to Seattle ranges from 27 USD to 48 USD.
+The train fare ranges from 27 USD to 48 USD from Vancouver to Seattle.
 It all depends on which option you choose.
 Your fare is subject to discounts set by Amtrak.

-Children ages two to twelve years old enjoy a 50 percent discount while infants ride for free.
-Military children and children with disabilities are given a 60 percent discount in total.
+Children ages two to twelve years enjoy a 50 percent discount while infants ride for free.
+Military children and children with disabilities are given a 60 percent discount.

 The train from Seattle, WA, to Vancouver, BC, runs for three hours.

 4. Driving a Car

 One of the easiest ways to reach Vancouver, BC, in Canada from Seattle is by driving.
-Whether you are bringing your own car or renting one, this option gives you many advantages.
+Whether bringing your car or renting one, this option gives you many advantages.

-The benefits of driving your way to Vancouver include setting your own departure and travel pace, stopping by scenic destinations as you go, and enjoying a cheaper ride in general (if the car is yours.)
+The benefits of driving to Vancouver include setting your departure and travel pace, stopping by scenic destinations as you go, and enjoying a cheaper ride (if the car is yours.)

 Most people take the I-5 North as this is the direct route.
 There are four different borders that you can cross to reach Vancouver from Seattle.

 To determine which border is the most efficient choice for you, check the border wait times at the website beforehand.
 Alternatively, signboards on the road tell you which ones are congested and which ones aren’t.

 The cost for this option ranges from 52 USD to 81 USD.
 This rate entails that you drop off the rental car at the pick-up location.

 One major point which will make your trip longer is the possible long wait at the border crossing.

-A shared shuttle gives you the convenience of being picked up in the most common Seattle locations nearest your hotel or directly from the airport to selected Vancouver stops.
+A shared shuttle allows you to be picked up in the most common Seattle locations nearest your hotel or directly from the airport to selected Vancouver stops.